midagroup/DFLsklearn/README.md

 DFLsklearn is a method to find the hyperparameters of a machine learning algorithm in [scikit-learn](http://scikit-learn.org/).
 The method automatically supports many estimators among the ones present in Sklearn, but it is also capable of handling all the algorithms that inherit from the ```BaseEstimator``` class of sklearn.

+DFLsklearn has been tested on linux and macos distributions.

 ## Installation

     The code can be downloaded from github: